 main activity and one detailed activity.
 On a tablet the main activity

-in its layout, on a handheld it only contains the main fragment.To check for an fragment you can use the FragmentManager.
+contains both Fragments in its layout, on a handheld it only contains the main fragment.To check for an fragment you can use the FragmentManager.

 DetailFragment fragment = (DetailFragment) getFragmentManager(). findFragmentById(R.id.detail_frag); if (fragment==null || ! fragment.isInLayout()) { // start new Activity } else { fragment.update(...); }To create different layouts with

-you can:- Use one activity, which displays two
+Fragments you can:- Use one activity, which displays two

-cannot be removed during runtime.
+Fragmentsfor tablets and only one on handsets devices.
+In this case you would switch theFragmentsin the activity whenever necessary.
+This requires that the fragment is not declared in the layout file as suchFragmentscannot be removed during runtime.
 It also requires an update of the action bar if the action bar status depends on the fragment. - Use separate activities to host each fragment on a handset.
 For example, when the tablet UI uses two

-in an activity, use the same activity for handsets, but supply an alternative layout that includes just one fragment.
-When you need to switchFragments
+Fragmentsin an activity, use the same activity for handsets, but supply an alternative layout that includes just one fragment.
+When you need to switchFragments, start another activity that hosts the other fragment.

 In this case the main activity checks if the detail fragment is